tyler-tee/GOverwatch/README.md

 # GOverwatch
 GOverwatch is an early Go port of Overwatch.
-Still intended to leverage Masscan's speed and Nmap's versatility, but with Go's minimal overhead and portability.
+Still intended to leverage Masscan's speed and Nmap's versatility, but with Go's portability and minimal overhead.

 Rapidly discover any open ports using Masscan, then automatically feed only those ports to Nmap for further interrogation.